dmdhrumilmistry/pyhtools/SECURITY.md

 ## Reporting a Vulnerability

-If any vulnerability is found you can contact me regarding the vulnerability using `contact@dmdhrumilmistry.me` email instead of creating an issue.
+If any vulnerability is found you can contact me regarding the vulnerability using `dmdhrumilmistry@duck.com` email instead of creating an issue.
 Vulnerability will be fixed ASAP based on the severity.
 The bug founder name will be displayed in Security Section of Special Thanks only.